department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 **You should know that we:**
 - **Use [Bing Maps](https://www.bing.com/maps?FORM=LGCYVD) to calculate your mileage,** based on the fastest and shortest route from your home to the health care facility ("door to door")
 - **Pay round-trip mileage for your scheduled appointments,** but may only pay return mileage for unscheduled visits
-- **Reimburse you for travel to the closest VA health facility that provides the care you need,** unless your VA health care provider determines that you need to travel to another facility for care

 ### When, and how much, will VA pay for my meals and lodging?

 In some cases, we may reimburse you for the actual cost, up to 50% of the local government employee rate, for meals or lodging.
+You'll need to provide all receipts.

-We determine the need for meals and lodging on a case-by-case basis based on:
+**We determine the need for meals and lodging on a case-by-case basis based on:**
 - Your medical condition, **and**
 - How far you need to travel for care, **and**
 - Other circumstances

-You'll need to provide all receipts for lodging and meals.

 Except in certain unusual cases, you can only get this reimbursement if we approve it before you travel.
-And we won't reimburse you for lodging or meals if you chose to stop or take a less direct route to a VA or VA-authorized health facility.
+We won't reimburse you for lodging or meals if you chose to stop or take a less direct route to a VA or VA-authorized health facility.

 ### Will I have to pay a deductible before getting VA travel reimbursement?